Skip to content

 A Router is a self-contained group of routes with a shared prefix and metadata.
 Mount it onto the app with include_router:

-from veloce import Router, Veloce
+from veloce import Request, Router, Veloce

 app = Veloce()